-As the trigger signals are taken off the inputs and not from the added signal there is no true reference for the trigger point symbol, the symbol will thus be switched off.
-However, the LEVEL A/B control (5) is active.
+As the trigger signals are taken off the inputs and not from the added signal there is no true reference for the trigger point symbol, the symbol will thus be switched off in analog mode.
+However, the LEVEL A/B control (1) is active.